Flag of Oregon: State flag

+Early copies of the Oregon state flag sometimes used a multi-colored state seal rather than an all-gold state seal.

+In 1926, a veterans organization was given a unique state flag.
+This flag was the same as the normal state flag except it had the organization's name in place of the state name, and the backside depicted the United Spanish War Veterans seal instead of a beaver.

 Description

 The flag field is navy blue with all lettering and symbols in gold, representing the state colors of Oregon.
 On the obverse, the legend STATE OF OREGON is written above an escutcheon, which also appears in the Oregon state seal.
 The shield is surrounded by 33 stars, representing Oregon's admission to the Union as the 33rd state.
 Below the shield is written 1859, the year in which Oregon became a state.

 Oregon's flag is the last remaining state flag in the U.S. in which the obverse and reverse sides have different designs.
 Paraguay is the only country that still has a two-sided flag.
 Two-sided flags were previously more common, but have been reduced due to increased costs of manufacturing a flag with two different designs.
 On the reverse of the flag is a depiction, also in gold, of a beaver, the state animal of Oregon.

 For dress or parade use, the flag may feature a gold fringe.
 For standard use, no fringe is required.
 The ratio of the flag's width to its length is 3:5.

-It is one of eight U.S. state flags to feature an eagle, alongside those of Illinois, Iowa, Michigan, New York, North Dakota, Pennsylvania and the former flag of Utah.
+It is one of nine U.S. state flags to feature an eagle, alongside those of Illinois, Iowa, Michigan, Missouri, New York, North Dakota, Pennsylvania, and Wyoming.